Frequently Asked Questions

 Sydney Opera House Visit: 37-165 AUD per person

-Stroll along the waterfront to admire Sydney’s most iconic landmark, designed by Danish architect Jørn Utzon and opened by Queen Elizabeth 11 in 1973.
-Take a guided tour of this UNESCO World Heritage site to discover its history, folklore, and more.
+Stroll along the waterfront to admire Sydney’s most iconic landmark, designed by Danish architect Jørn Utzon and opened by Queen Elizabeth II in 1973.
+Take a guided tour of this UNESCO World Heritage Site to discover its history, folklore, and more.
 Some two million people a year come to see concerts and cultural performances at the Opera House.
-Catch the boom of the grand organ–with more than 10,000 pipes, it took 10 years to build and is the largest mechanical organ in the world.
+Catch the boom of the grand organ–with more than 10,000 pipes; it took 10 years to build and is the largest mechanical organ in the world.